bsavarese/atd-data-lake/docs/datasrc_bt.md

 | 4 | Host Reader ID | String | The reader ID of the field device | Woodway_ChimneyRock |
 | 5 | Personal Device Address | String | Encoded MAC address of the personal device that was read by field device | =MjU6MDA6Rjk6Mjk6NDl |

 The code that processes `raw` Blutetooth IAF, as well as ITMF and TMSR is `aws_transport/bt_insert_lake.py`.
-That code runs on the ATD traffic control network, and looks in a mounted directory full of data files that is maintained by the Bluetooth detector system.
+That code runs on the ATD traffic control network and looks in a mounted directory full of data files that is maintained by the Bluetooth detector system.
 On the host system, that share is mounted with this command (and equivalent fstab entry) (fill in username/password, and valid network address for the Samba file share):

 `sudo mount -t cifs -o username=****,password=**** //00.00.00.00/awamdata /mnt/awam`